 If you have not read the first article in this series, I recommend starting there, as this article will be full of comparison charts that build on the previous experiments without re-capping the original concepts in great detail.

 This year was a good experiment in the longevity of stock sound effects sales as a reliable source of passive income.
 Shortly after writing the first article in the series, I had a significant career change, which kept me from adding many new sound effects to my portfolio.
-This, in effect, means that any sales data I’ve recorded in Year 2 is the sustaining result of the previous year’s work, and begins to give an indication of the viability and sustainability of selling stock audio.
+This, in effect, means that any sales data I’ve recorded in Year 2 is the sustaining result of the previous year’s work.
+This begins to give us an indication of the general viability and sustainability of selling stock audio.